alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 ]);
 ```

-So the `body` in the payload will be:
+So the `body` in the payload you will send will be something like this:

 ```text
 📊 Crypto portfolio has decreased in value.
 It is now worth: £187.51